Tobacco harm reduction

 Tobacco harm reduction (THR) is a public health strategy to lower the health risks to individuals and wider society associated with using tobacco products.
 It is an example of the concept of harm reduction, a strategy for dealing with the use of drugs.
 Tobacco smoking is widely acknowledged as a leading cause of illness and death, and reducing smoking is vital to public health.

+Tobacco use if not stopped can be the cause of death in 50% of its users, according to the 2021 WHO Report.
+Tobacco smoking carries serious health risks, including increased risk of developing various types and subtypes of cancers, respiratory diseases, cardiovascular diseases, cerebrovascular diseases, periodontal diseases, teeth decay and loss, and malignant diseases.

+Overview

 The consumption of tobacco products and its harmful effects affect both smokers and non-smokers, and is a major risk factor for six of the eight leading causes of deaths in the world, including respiratory diseases, cardiovascular diseases, cerebrovascular diseases, periodontal diseases, teeth decay and loss, over 20 different types or subtypes of cancers, strokes, several debilitating health conditions, and malignant diseases.
 In high income countries, smoking rates have been reduced mostly by reducing the uptake of smoking among younger people rather than improving the rates of quitting among established smokers.
 It is, however, mostly current smokers who will face disease and death from smoking.

 Nicotine itself, however, is addictive but not otherwise very harmful, as shown by the long history of people safely using nicotine replacement therapy products (e.g., nicotine gum, nicotine patch).
 Nicotine increases heart rate and blood pressure and has a range of local irritant effects but does not cause cancer.
-None of the three main causes of death from smoking—lung cancer, chronic obstructive pulmonary disease (COPD) (including emphysema and chronic bronchitis), and cardiovascular diseases—is caused primarily by nicotine; the main reason smoking is deadly is the toxic mix of chemicals in smoke from combustion (burning) of tobacco.
+None of the three main causes of death from smoking—lung cancer, chronic obstructive pulmonary disease (COPD) (including emphysema and chronic bronchitis), and cardiovascular diseases—is caused primarily by nicotine; the main reason smoking is deadly is the toxic mix of chemicals in smoke produced by the combustion of tobacco.
 Products that can effectively and acceptably deliver nicotine without smoke have the potential to be less harmful than smoked tobacco.
 THR measures have been focused on reducing or eliminating the use of combustible tobacco by switching to other nicotine products, including: